 And in the final chapter of the Bible it says, “Blessed are those who do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city” (Revelation 22:14).

 The tree of life never died.
-Humanity was cut off from the tree because they chose the other and could not have both.
+Humanity was cut off from the tree because Adam and Eve and every generation since have chosen the other tree, and we could not have both.

 The knowledge and Spirit represented by the life-giving tree are available to us today in the words and power of Jesus Christ.